kislyuk/rehash/README.rst

   PyPy uses its own hasher implementations.
 Those are not serializable using rehash.

+.. admonition:: Security note

+  By default, rehash objects present themselves with a ``repr()`` that exposes their internal state.
+This allows one to resume the hashing from the point where it stopped.
+If exposed through an untrusted channel under specific conditions, this could potentially allow an attacker to use an extension attack.
+If you are unsure about the implications of this, set ``rehash.opaque_repr = True`` after importing rehash.

 Links
 -----
 * `Project home page (GitHub) <https://github.com/kislyuk/rehash>`_